 98. Watershed (2008) - Opeth

 Opeth hit their peak and how on Watershed, their to-date final observation to feature any extreme metal.
-At the time, this was just the debut album of new drummer Martin Axenrot and shredder Fredrik Åkesson, but after this, mainman Mikael Åkerfeldt felt he could no longer write in his trusty and proven vein, as he had said everything he needed to say while screaming and singing together like cats and dogs, mass hysteria style.
+At the time, this was just the debut of new drummer Martin Axenrot and shredder Fredrik Åkesson, but after this, mainman Mikael Åkerfeldt felt he could no longer write in his trusty and proven vein, as he had said everything he needed to say while screaming and singing together like cats and dogs, mass hysteria style.
 You could almost stop after the first four songs here and be satisfied in the fact that Opeth had made their masterpiece.
-"Burden" is probably their most perfect song with zero traces of meh-tol, (and the single best dual lead guitar work so far this century), "Coil" another gorgeous, against-type opener, "Heir Apparent" is balls-ass heavy, and "The Lotus Eater" is all the prog there can be.
+"Burden" is probably their most perfect song with zero traces of metal, (and the single best dual lead guitar work so far this century), "Coil" is another gorgeous and against-type opener, "Heir Apparent" is balls-ass heavy, and "The Lotus Eater" is all the prog there can be.

 97. Home (2002) - The Dixie Chicks

-I was already a Dixie Chicks fan since realizing that Martie Maguire was real pur-dee, but when their follow-up to Fly was a roots-based bluegrass record, I yee-hawed accordingly.
+I was already a Dixie Chicks fan since realizing that Martie Maguire was really pretty, but when their follow-up to Fly was a roots-based bluegrass record, I yee-hawed accordingly.
 Still using a crop of songwriters for material, (including making the seven-hundred and twenty-fourth cover of Fleetwood Mac's "Landslide"), Home's retro-sound is as admirable as the songs themselves.
-The instrumental "Lil' Jack Slade" and "White Trash Wedding" bust out the hoedown-ness, but the final two ballads "Godspeed (Sweet Dreams)" and "Top of the World" are my two favorite things I've ever heard on a country record.
+The instrumental "Lil' Jack Slade" and "White Trash Wedding" bust out the hoedown-ness, but the final two ballads "Godspeed (Sweet Dreams)" and "Top of the World" are my two favorite things that I have ever heard on a country record.
 The latter was written by Patty Griffin who also penned "A Home" here, (as well as the best song on the Dixie's previous album, "Let Him Fly").
 Which reminds me that I really should get around to getting some of her own albums.

 96. Mutter (2001) - Rammstein